arangodb/arangodb/Documentation/UserManual/Sharding.md

 using cluster-internal communication.
 You can even get away with closing access to all dispatchers to the outside world, provided the machine running your browser is within the cluster network and does not have to go through the firewall to contact the dispatchers.
-It's important to be aware, that anybody who can reach a dispatcher and can authorise himself to it, can launch arbitrary processes on the machine on which the dispatcher runs!
+It is important to be aware that anybody who can reach a dispatcher and can authorise himself to it can launch arbitrary processes on the machine on which the dispatcher runs!

 Therefore we recommend to use SSL endpoints with user/password authentication on the dispatchers *and* to block access to them in